umhau/FriendlyIdiots/README.md

 We're using Fabric, because it's better at keeping up with new versions.

+Goals:

-Goal: always be able to _email_ the latest version of the modpack.
+- Keep pack small enough to always be able to _email_ the latest version of the modpack.
+- Mantain a vanilla feel to the game.
+- Changes should be subtle.

 mod list
 --------